chipcodelab/CMSIS/README.md

 # Description

-This repository main branch contains the latest version of ARM CMSIS and STMicroelectronics device header files.
+This repository's main branch contains the latest version of ARM CMSIS and STMicroelectronics device header files.
+Embedded developers can use this repository to include CMSIS header files in your STM32 development projects.

 # Content